-Brand Manager Resume: Examples and Tips
+Brand Manager Resume Examples & Templates

 A brand manager leads the way in determining a company’s brand — how the company is perceived by others, and what sets it apart.
 Duties for this position include marketing operations, maintaining brand integrity and tracking customer feedback.